mlabs-haskell/lambda-buffers/docs/catalyst10-reports/milestone-5.md

   - The scaffold uses LambdaBuffers to specify Plutus Datum [here](https://github.com/mlabs-haskell/lambda-buffers-for-cardano/blob/main/api/Demo/Plutus.lbf)

-- [x] Final closeout report is publicly available

-  - This is the final closeout report.

 - [x] Final closeout video is publicly available

   - Final closeout video that is publicly available can be found [here](https://youtu.be/0NyBALSAin0).